ashwinvis/phd-thesis/chapter_00_4_results.md

 # Research highlights

-@Fig:flux_decomp is an example which shows normal decomposition of spectral energy fluxes.
+@Fig:flux_decomp is an example which shows a normal mode decomposition of the spectral energy fluxes.
 The figure is plotted from two toy model simulations with different forcing schemes.
 In both cases, all energy which is injected at
 $k_f$ is transferred to smaller scales, and the normalised total energy flux